-Among the tasks the WG will take responsibility for we can highlight drafting key messages, social media plan, design, communications, graphics, and website.
+Among the tasks the WG will take responsibility for is the drafting of key messages, social media plan, design, communications, graphics, and website.

 The Working Group will work so that there is media coverage of WIW, thus enhancing the impacting of the campaign throughout the world.
 This work will be handled in coordination with IOSCO's communication manager.
 As an example of action seeking media coverage, it is managing to arrange a Google Doodle specially designed for the WIW.